 The Craniofacial Anomalies Clinic combines the expertise of 21 medical specialties to provide care to children with abnormalities of skull development.

 The Epilepsy Clinic is a comprehensive collaboration among the departments of Neurosurgery, Neurology, and Pediatrics providing evaluation and treatment for children with poorly controlled epilepsy.

 The Hydrocephalus Program is dedicated to the early identification and treatment of children with hydrocephalus, a condition that arises when there is an excess accumulation of fluid around the brain.

-The Myelomeningocele Clinic combines expertise from the departments of Neurosurgery, Pediatrics, Orthopaedics, Urology, Physical Medicine and Rehabilitation, and other specialties to address the multiple medical needs of patients with these congenital spinal cord abnormalities.
+The Myelomeningocele Clinic (including in utero closure) combines expertise from the departments of Neurosurgery, Pediatrics, Orthopaedics, Urology, Physical Medicine and Rehabilitation, and other specialties to address the multiple medical needs of patients with these congenital spinal cord abnormalities.

 The Spasticity and Cerebral Palsy Program combines expertise in Neurosurgery, Neurology, and Physical Medicine and Rehabilitation to provide state-of-the-art therapies to patients with spasticity and cerebral palsy.